 It’s time to stop the cycle.
 If you have resolved to get out of debt this year — whether it was for New Year’s or because you simply got fed up on a random Tuesday– here is how to finally meet that challenge, once and for all.
 To help, here are some ideas for not losing sight of the goal.

-Debt is at worst slavery; at best, it’s willful indentured servitude.
+At worst, debt is slavery.
+At best, it’s willful indentured servitude.

 Unlike slavery, though, you are free to leave this arrangement (your job) at any time.
 You just need to simply quit and look for another job with a pay increase.
 However, that is not always a simple or practical solution.

 If it motivates you, think about what you would do with your freedom from debt.
 Without having to pay credit card companies, you would have the freedom to choose where your take-home pay goes.
-If you want to save up for a vacation, place pictures of your favorite getaway spot around your house.
+Then, use those dreams to fuel your motivation.
+For instance, if you want to save up for a vacation, place pictures of your favorite getaway spot around your house.

 Excessive shopping can be a habit.
-Many compulsive shoppers who go into debt do so because shopping helps them deal with difficult emotions like anger, frustration, and stress.
+Many compulsive shoppers find shopping helps them deal with difficult emotions like anger, frustration, and stress.
 The excitement of shopping helps to temporarily improve a person’s mood.
-But this habit can be replaced with a healthier alternative.

-The concept of “fun” is personally subjective.
-One thing that I find fun, someone else might find mundane.
+The concept of “fun” is subjective.
+What one person finds fun, another might find mundane.

 For example: when I was in debt, I liked watching the colorful monthly reporting graphs in Microsoft Money get close to crossing the x-axis of $0 net worth.
 I fully understand that might not motivate everyone the same way.